astublerdev/NextDorm/README.md

 * General feed
 * Lost and found feed (similar to Instagram with photos and commenting)
 * Roommate Profiles (a feed of people who list where they are looking to live (on campus, off campus) and what they are like (messy, clean, night-owl))
-	* Users can like other users profiles
-	* Clicking on the likes shows a list of people who have liked the profile

 **Optional Nice-to-have Stories**
 * Settings